- Codes

 Description

-METAREA information was added to the ASEC CPS data by the Census Bureau, not collected from respondents.
-For 1962-1976, the Census Bureau coded the METAREA data using simple numbering (e.g., from 1 to 15) in the original ASEC CPS public use files.
-Beginning with the 1977 survey, the Census Bureau adopted standard FIPS codes for metropolitan areas.
-To maximize consistency between IPUMS-CPS and IPUMS-USA, IPUMS-CPS adopts the four-digit codes used in the 1990 census for METAREA.
-Along with the codes identifying specific cities, two general codes are used: 9998 (N/A, for households not in metropolitan areas), and 9997 (other metropolitan areas, not identified).
-The 9997 code applies to much of the metropolitan area population for years prior to the mid-1980s, when very few metropolitan areas were identified in the CPS data.
+METAREA uses three codes for cases where no metro area can be identified: 9999 (missing data), 9998 (NIU-not in universe, for households not in a metropolitan area), and 9997 (other metropolitan areas, not identified).
+The 9997 code applies to much of the metropolitan population for years prior to the mid-1980s, when very few metro areas were identified in the CPS data.
 For later years, the "not identified" code was used when geographic identification would have violated confidentiality requirements.

 The Census Bureau warns that, "One set of estimates that can be produced from CPS microdata files should be treated with caution.
 These are estimates for individual metropolitan areas.
 Although estimates for the larger areas such as New York, Los Angeles, and so forth, should be fairly accurate and valid for a multitude of uses, estimates for the smaller metropolitan areas (those with populations under 500,000) should be used with caution because of the relatively large sampling variability associated with these estimates."